• Find a Member

 Q: How much does registration cost?

 A: The symposium is free to attend.
-Literacy Texas will cover the costs of your tuition, any meals and snacks offered, materials, and other resources.
+Thanks to a generous grant from the Texas Workforce Commission, Literacy Texas can cover the costs of your tuition, any meals and snacks offered, materials, and other resources.

-Please be aware that in recent years, between 25% and 40% of registrants are no-shows at our training events.
+Please be aware that in recent years, between 15% and 30% of registrants are no-shows at our training events.
 Every one of these costs us money (since we’ve already paid for food, materials, and more).

 If you’ve registered for a Literacy Texas event but then find you can no longer attend, PLEASE get in touch to cancel your registration.